Is it possible to fall in love with a company?

 Not the kind where you are loyal to a company or brand or product line and refuse to buy anything else.But truly revere a company because of their values.

 A few weeks ago, I was at the Indian Hotels company to meet a senior gentleman there.
-Unlike other companies, where either an assistant or the receptionist or some peon might walk you to a meeting room, this person came to the lobby to receive me.
+Unlike other companies, where either an assistant or the receptionist or a peon might walk you to a meeting room, this person came to the lobby to receive me.

 I’m not particularly good with small talk, and almost always jump right to the point.
 However, I started this meeting differently.
 I told this person about a story a close friend’s son had shared recently.
 It went like this.